-The district designates and authorizes the following employee as the Title IX coordinator for employees to address concerns or inquiries regarding discrimination based on sex, including sexual harassment: Brian Lyons, Director of Campus and Community Engagement, 2700 West 15th Street Plano TX 75075, brian.lyons@pisd.edu, (469) 752-8910.
+The district designates and authorizes the following employee as the Title IX coordinator for employees to address concerns or inquiries regarding discrimination based on sex, including sexual harassment: For students, Brian Lyons, Director of Campus and Community Engagement, 2700 West 15th Street Plano TX 75075, brian.lyons@pisd.edu, (469) 752-8910.
+For staff, Andrew Jacob, Coordinator of Employee Relations, 2700 West 15th Street Plano TX 75075, andrew.jacob@pis.edu (469)752-8192.
 Reports can be made at any time and by any person, including during non-business hours, by mail, email, or phone.
 During district business hours, reports may also be made in person.

-The district designates and authorizes the following employee as the ADA/Section 504 coordinator for employees for concerns regarding discrimination on the basis of a disability: Brian Lyons, Director of Campus and Community Engagement 2700 West 15th Street Plano TX 75075, brian.lyons @pisd.edu, (469) 752-8910.
+The district designates and authorizes the following employee as the ADA/Section 504 coordinator for employees for concerns regarding discrimination on the basis of a disability: For students, Kimmie Conlon, Director Multi-Tiered Systems of Support/Section 504, 2700 West 15th Street Plano TX 75075, kimmie.conlon@pisd.edu, (469) 752-8958.
+For staff, Nikki James, Coordinator Employee Benefits, 6301 Chapel Hill Plano TX 75093, nikki.james@pisd.edu (469)752-4760